OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 ### Provide a demo application { #demo }

-Whenever possible, make sure you create a separate application that consumes your component logic and **demonstrates the most common use cases**.
+Whenever possible, make sure you create a **separate application** that consumes your component logic and **demonstrates the most common use cases**.
 By doing this, you enable better testing from your side and better understanding of what the component does without community members having to install it.

+Additionally, having an application only for demo purposes avoids the need of pushing demo code to production along with the component's core functionality, as developers can publish the demo only in the development environment.

 Consider the following best practices: